 Father said, “It’s just as well I removed the Blessed Sacrament” and added “It’s dangerous here.
 You should move on.
 I will watch the Church.”
 At that time James, Therese and I were there with Fr Anthony.
 His decision was so firm, that Therese and I left Father, and went home during an interval in the bombardment.

 Having told my parents who live Hyo-Ja-Dong that I would go back to Fr Anthony, I left for Juk-Rim-Dong church to see Your Excellency – Bishop Quinlan.
-After reporting to the news of So-Yang-Tong parish I said goodbye to Your Excellency, who had been wounded on the face.
-When I went back to So-yang-Dong parish I told Fr Anthony about Jug-Rim-Dong church and the downtown situation.
+After reporting to the news of So-Yang-Dong parish I said goodbye to Your Excellency, who had been wounded on the face.
+When I went back to So-Yang-Dong parish I told Fr Anthony about Juk-Rim-Dong church and the downtown situation.
 He was glad to hear the news, and worried about Your Excellency’s wound.

 The shelling continued all night long.

 On the morning of 27thJune, we knew that all the South Korean Army had evacuated the position near our church and we saw the Red Army advance along the road.
-At about 1pm, I recommended Father to go to Juk-Rim-Ding, instead of staying alone at So-yang-Dong church.
+At about 1pm, I recommended Father to go to Juk-Rim-Dong, instead of staying alone at So-Yang-Dong church.
 To his enquiries about the local Catholics, I replied that everybody had safely escaped from the town.

 Having finished the Breviary, he said it might be better to go to Juk-Rim-Dong where Your Excellency was and we left.
 I can’t help but feel sorry that I recommended him to go to Juk-Rim-Dong as there were other possibilities for his safety.